Definitions in Child Death

 Natural deaths can occur in babies as a result of infections, metabolic disorders, malformations such as bronchopulmonary dysplasia, Reye syndrome, and hyperthermia of internal etiology.
 Those causes of death must be distinguished from unnatural causes of deaths, such as asphyxia, trauma caused by shaking, intoxication, neglect, and hyperthermia of external origin.

 Child Abuse and Neglect

-As children are often defenseless, there are many different methods of abuse.
-Those are beating with or without tools, kicking, pulling hair, throwing or tossing, shaking, choking, thermal force such as burning, scalding, submerging in cold water, locking away, darkness, tying up, standing for hours, taking on painful positions, forcing to eat feces or vomit, hunger or thirst as well as sexual abuse.
+As children are often defenseless, there are many different methods of abuse, including beating with or without tools, kicking, pulling hair, throwing or tossing, shaking, choking, applying thermal sources (e.g., burning, scalding, submerging in cold water), locking away, forcing into darkness, tying up, forcing a child to stand for hours, forcing a child to take painful positions, forcing a child to eat feces or vomit, inducing hunger or thirst, as well as sexually abusing.

-General findings in cases of child abuse are a compromised general condition (also referred to as psychosocial short stature), a great number of frequently occurring injuries, as well as the atypical location of the injuries along with untreated injuries.
-Frequently, there is a discrepancy between the findings and the statements made by the child or the guardian.
-In many cases, pediatricians or the treating clinics are changed and examination records are missing.
+General findings in cases of child abuse include a compromised general condition (also referred to as psychosocial short stature), a great number of frequently occurring injuries.
+Injuries may be in atypical locations or untreated.
+Frequently in such cases, discrepancies are found between clinical findings and statements made by the child or the guardian.
+In many cases, families change pediatricians and treating clinics and examination records is missing.

 |Typical for falls||Typical for abuse|

 |Knee and shins||Buttocks|